LeeyaD/ls170/01_the_internet_revised.md

 IP PDU's are called packets.
 The data payload here is the TCP segment or UDP datagram.
 The header made up of logic fields (i.e. there's a logical separation of the bits into fields determined by length of bits and order).
 These logic fields contain metadata used for transporting the packet.

 Important fields include

-**Version:** The version of the internet protocol used (e.g. IPv4 or IPv6) **ID, Flags, Fragment Offset:** These fields are related to fragmentation.
-If the Transport layer PDU is too large to be sent as a single packet, it can be fragmented, sent as multiple packets, and then reassembled by the recipient.
-**TTL:** Every packet has a Time to Live (TTL) value.
-This is to ensure that any packets which don't reach their destination for some reason aren't left to endlessly bounce around the network.
-The TTL indicates the maximum number of network 'hops' a packet can take before being dropped.
-At each hop, the router which processes and forwards the packet will decrement the TTL value by one.
-**Protocol:** This indicates the protocol used for the Data Payload, e.g. TCP, UDP, etc.
 **Checksum:** This is an error checking value generated via an algorithm.
 The destination device generates a value using the same algorithm and if it doesn't match, it drops the packet.
 IP doesn't manage retransmission of dropped packets.
 This is left to the layers above to implement.
 **Source address:** The 32-bit IP address of the source (sender) of the packet **Destination address:** The 32-bit IP address of the destination (intended recipient) of the packet

 2. Routing capability via IP addressing
-IP addresses are 32-bits in length and divided into 4 sections of 8 bits each that get converted from binary to decimal
+IP addresses are n-bits in length and divided into sections of bits that get converted from binary to decimal.

-These addresses logical in that aren't tied to a single device but get assigned to devices when they join a network.
-The assigned addresses fall within a range of addresses available to the local network that the device it connected to.
+These addresses get assigned to devices when they join a network and fall within a range of addresses available to the LAN that the device is connected to.

-Defined by a network hierarchy, the overall network is split into a logical subnetwork with each subnetwork defined by the range of IP available to it.
+The overall network is hierarchical and split into a logical subnetwork with each subnetwork defined by a range of IP addresses.

-Routers don't need to keep a record of every device within an an addressable range but only a record of which router on a network controls access to the segment with that network address

-IPv6 uses 128-but addresses (divided into eight 16-bit blocks) and was created to expand the pool of addresses as IPv4 addresses will eventually be depleted.
-Aside from address structure, there's a difference in the structure of the header and there's no error checking.
-IPv6 leaves the error checking to the Link Layer Checksum
+IPv6 uses more bits in its addresses and was created to expand the pool of addresses because IPv4 addresses will eventually be depleted.
+Compared to IPv4, IPv6 has a different structure to the address (mentioned above) and the header.
+There's also no error checking, IPv6 leaves that to the Link Layer Checksum.